dpage/pgacloud/README.md

 # pgacloud

 This directory contains the *pgacloud* utility.
-This is a command line tool that pgAdmin can use to deploy PostgreSQL instances in cloud environments through the external process infrastructure.
+This is a *Proof of Concept* command line tool that pgAdmin can use to deploy PostgreSQL instances in cloud environments through the external process infrastructure.

 The utility takes a cloud provider name as the first argument, and then one or more non-positional options that define a cloud instances of PostgreSQL.
 It will